 Because scented candles might not be welcome in your open-office-plan workplace, you could opt for an unscented one, instead.
 Juan Carlos Pagan, the co-founder of creative content studio Sunday Afternoon, likes these minimal white Abbott candles because he finds the candlelight more inviting than harsh overheads when he’s working at night.
 “Things start clicking late at night, and [a] harsh light bulb can be soul-sucking, so I’ll work by candlelight.
 I normally go scentless because it’s mostly for the light and mood, so I keep it basic.”

 If you want to go analog and avoid the clock on your monitor or phone, Stephen Olmstead, the VP of design partnerships for the InVision App, keeps a couple of these in his office.
 “It’s hard to keep time zones straight when you’re working with employees all over the world, so I purchased and hung these wall clocks to easily determine what time it is in New York, London, and Israel.”
+The exact clocks he keeps in his office are no longer available, but this wall clock from Seiko has a similar all-black face.

 And if you’re searching for a nice-looking mousepad, Kicic recommends this one he bought to replace a years-old neoprene one.
 “It looks great next to my computer and it works like a dream.
 It’s great if you’re ever doing any kind of work that requires delicacy; it’s much nicer to slide your mouse on this [than on] a wooden surface or a rubbery fabric.”